DataDog/integrations-extras/resmo/README.md

   - To temporarily pause the integration, click the **Disable** button.
   - To permanently remove the integration, click the **Delete** button.

-## Data Collected

-See [Resmo Datadog Resources][9] for the list of resources collected from your Datadog account.

 ## Support
 Need help?
 Contact [Resmo support][10] or [Datadog support][11].